Plumpsey314/post_pitch_public/README.md

 https://www.post-pitch.com/

 I want to make the source code for this post-pitch app I created publicly available.
-However, since it is very connected to my firebase account, google cloud account, and amazon account, it would be difficult to clone this repository and run the code locally. (feel free to try if you want.)
+However, since it is very connected to my firebase account, google cloud account, and amazon account, and I removed all API keys/ID numbers it would be difficult to clone this repository and run the code locally. (feel free to try if you want.)